AdeJulius46/speed-typing/README.md

 typit.netlify.app

-I built this speed typing game with React it was a lovely and challenging
+I built this speed typing game with React it was a lovely and challenging game